-- · increases in the number and size of water damage claims, including those related to expenses for testing and remediation of mold conditions; - · increases in the number and size of claims relating to injuries from medical products, and exposure to lead; - the effects of accounting and financial reporting scandals and other major corporate governance failures, which have resulted in an increase in the number and size of claims, including director and officer and errors and omissions insurance claims; - · class action litigation relating to claims handling and other practices; - · increases in the number of construction defect claims, including claims for a broad range of additional insured endorsements on policies; and - · increases in the number of claims alleging abuse by members of the clergy, including passage of legislation to reopen or extend various statutes of limitations.
+- · increases in the number and size of claims relating to injuries from medical products, and exposure to lead; - the effects of accounting and financial reporting scandals and other major corporate governance failures, which have resulted in an increase in the number and size of claims, including director and officer and errors and omissions insurance claims; - · class action litigation relating to claims handling and other practices; - · construction defect claims, including claims for a broad range of additional insured endorsements on policies; and - · increases in the number of claims alleging abuse by members of the clergy, including passage of legislation to reopen or extend various statutes of limitations.

 The impact of these and other unforeseen emerging or potential claims and coverage issues is difficult to predict and could materially adversely affect the adequacy of CNA's claim and claim adjustment expense reserves and could lead to future reserve additions.
-See the Insurance Segment Results sections of this MD&A for a discussion of changes in reserve estimates and the impact on CNA's results of operations.
+See the Segment Results sections of this MD&A for a discussion of changes in reserve estimates and the impact on CNA's results of operations.